holographicSol/OMEGA_FIND/README.md

-    -s                Specifies a directory to scan. [whatis -s directory_name -v] -d                Attempts to lookup a definition for suffix (not file/directory name) given. [whatis -d exe -v] --machine-learn   Instructs the program to train from a specified location. [whatis --machine-learn directory_name -v] -v                Show verbose output
+    -s                Specifies a directory to scan. [whatis -s directory_name -v] -d                Attempts to lookup a definition for suffix (not file/directory name) given. [whatis -d exe -v] -learn   Instructs the program to train from a specified location. [whatis -learn directory_name -v] -v                Show verbose output
     -h                Displays this help message